openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

         ;

 The variance for type arguments can be specified with wildcards (*use-site variance*).
-It allows specifying the type variance of the corresponding type argument, and changing the type variance of an *invariant* type parameter.
+It allows changing type variance of an *invariant* type parameter.

-**NOTE**: This description of use-site variance modifiers is tentative.
+**Note**: This description of *use-site variance* modifiers is tentative.
-The details are to be specified in the future language versions.
+The details are to be specified in the future versions of |LANG|.

 The syntax to signify a covariant type argument, or a wildcard with an upper bound (*T* is a *typeReference*) is as follows: